petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/batch-client-extensions.md

 When exporting, use the `jsont` file format. `jsont` is required for `*.batch-engine-dat.json` files when using in conjunction with batch client extensions.
 ```

-Once the `*.batch-engine-data.json` file is added to a [batch client extension](./batch-client-extensions/batch-yaml-configuration-reference.md), deploy the [built archive](./packaging-client-extensions.md) to Liferay Experience Cloud or self-hosted Liferay instances.
+Once the `*.batch-engine-data.json` file is added to a [batch client extension](./batch-client-extensions/batch-yaml-configuration-reference.md), deploy the [built archive](./packaging-client-extensions.md) to Liferay Cloud or self-hosted Liferay instances.

 ## Related Topics